Frequently Asked Questions

 Can I open-source a project built using MakerKit?

-I hope you understand that our kits will not have any value if they were published (well, except for the year-round updates).
+I hope you understand that our kits will not have any value if they were published (well, except for the constant updates).

 For how long can I get updates?

-You will get updates for as long as we're in business.
+If you chose a one-time fee, you will get updates for as long as we're in business (and if we're not, it will be open-source).

 I want my teammates to get access to the repository.
 Can you do it?